Super Caley go ballistic, Celtic are atrocious: Background

 Celtic, formed in 1888, form one half of the Old Firm rivalry alongside Rangers; the two are dominant in Scottish football, with Celtic alone having won 36 League titles and 30 Scottish Cup titles by 2000.
 At the time of the match, Celtic were playing under the management of England and Liverpool legend John Barnes and were out of the race for the Scottish Premier League title.
 They had been knocked out of the UEFA Cup by French side Olympique Lyonnais in November 1999, with star striker Henrik Larsson breaking a leg in that match which ruled him out for the season.
-Despite that setback, Celtic boasted a line-up featuring internationals such as veteran Scotland defender Tom Boyd and promising striker Mark Burchill, as well as Australian Mark Viduka, Dutchman Regi Blinker, Norwegian Vidar Riseth, Slovakian Ľubomír Moravčík, Israeli Eyal Berkovic, all of whom started the match, while former Arsenal legend Ian Wright was among the substitutes.
+Despite that setback, Celtic boasted a line-up featuring internationals such as veteran Scotland defender Tom Boyd and promising striker Mark Burchill, as well as Australian Mark Viduka, Dutchman Regi Blinker, Norwegian Vidar Riseth, Slovak Ľubomír Moravčík, Israeli Eyal Berkovic, all of whom started the match, while former Arsenal legend Ian Wright was among the substitutes.

 Inverness Caledonian Thistle were founded in 1994 out of a merger between Highland League stalwarts, Caledonian and Inverness Thistle, which took place in order to gain election to the Scottish Football League alongside Ross County.
 Inverness had quickly risen through the leagues at the hands of Steve Paterson, being promoted from the SFA Second Division in 1999, and were in sixth place in the First Division at the time of the match.
 Their only major international player was local defender Richard Hastings, who went on to help Canada win the 2000 CONCACAF Gold Cup just days after playing at Celtic Park.